arez/arez/README.md

   the Mobx model, at least for our environment.
 The idea of a "port" was soon discarded and Arez became a reimplementation of similar concepts.
 However there are some places (i.e. `Transaction.completeTracking()`) where the Mobx heritage is clear.
 Credit goes to Michel Weststrate and the Mobx team for their clean conceptual model and some inspirational talks.
+Later in the life of Arez, parts of the Mobx documentation acted as inspiration or were directly copied and modified (i.e. MobX's [(@)computed](https://mobx.js.org/refguide/computed-decorator.html)) docs were used to seed `docs/computed_values.md`).

 * Other frameworks that influenced the development of Arez include;
   - [Meteor Tracker](https://docs.meteor.com/api/tracker.html)